 As an admin, you can deploy Smart Card support on Chrome OS across your organizational unit.
 You can also install smart card apps on your personal device.
 For more details, see Use Smart Cards on Chrome OS.

 Step 1: Force Install the Smart Card Connector app

-You need to automatically install the Smart Card Connector app for users in your organization.
+You need to automatically install the Smart Card Connector app for users in your organizational unit.
 For information about how to force-install specific apps, see Automatically install apps and extensions.

-Note: The Smart Card Connector app attempts to automatically detect and work with smart card readers.
-Not all smart card readers are supported however.
-The app builds on top of libccid which lists supported readers here.
-Readers in the “supported” and “should work” categories are expected to work reliably.
+Note: The Smart Card Connector app tries to automatically detect and work with smart card readers but not all smart card readers are supported.
+Google only supports smartcard readers which are supported by libccid.
+Readers in the supported and should work categories are expected to work reliably.

 Step 2: Force Install a Smart Card middleware app